aminahaider2020/project2-stock-bot/README.md

 - **IEX market-data feed.** V1 uses Alpaca's available IEX data feed rather than consolidated SIP data.
 - **No live validation yet.** Successful paper-order execution demonstrates that the infrastructure works; it does not establish that the historical return pattern will persist out of sample.

-These limitations are intentionally documented rather than hidden: the purpose of V1 is to establish a functioning experimental system from which genuine forward evidence can begin to accumulate.

 ---

 # Technology